Trusted by 19,000+ Clinicians

 If you’re considering buying an adjustable bed, you might be wondering if it’s the right choice for you or a loved one who has limited mobility or is elderly or disabled.

-Below, we look at the features and benefits of electric adjustable beds for people with elderly, or low mobility users.
+Below, we look at the features and benefits of electric beds for elderly or low mobility users.

-Adjustable beds are beds designed to make the person using them more comfortable, and alleviate general sleep issues like snoring with their adjustable head, middle and foot sections.
+Adjustable beds are designed to alleviate general sleep issues like snoring with their adjustable head, middle and foot sections.

 Profiling beds are created for more specialised patient care and have more features to facilitate a higher level of care.